priverop/JUSToolkit/docs/dev/texts.md

 sentences, but each file is different, that's why we have a format for each type of file.

+## Relative pointers

+Relative pointers means that the text is in the pointer offset plus the position of the pointer.
+If the position of the pointer is 0x04 and the value is 0x100, the text will be in 0x104.

 ## Utility classes

 To help with the process we've developed some classes to read and write easily: